 EcoChange.org is my effort to share what I continue to learn about sustainable companies, organizations, products, resources, and practices.
 I hope you find this site informative, practical, and useful.
 95% of the revenue generated from this site is donated to Kiva.org.
-The remaining 5% is used to host this site on the internets!
+The remaining 5% is used to host this site on this "series of tubes" some call the internet ;)

 EcoSmartFires: environmentally friendly open fire places.
 No gas connections, no charcoal, etc. Powered by renewable energy fuel canisters(denatured ethanol).
 Use in urban apartments & places that do not have fireplaces!
 EcoSmartFire.com